-What started as a spontaneous sense of dissatisfaction quickly evolved into the unconscious self-destruction of his everyday life.
-He and Juliet had decided that they couldn’t be near each other, shouldn’t interact with each other and that seemed to be the last sensible decision he made.
+What started as a spontaneous sense of dissatisfaction, quickly evolved into the unconscious self-destruction of his everyday life.
+He and Juliet had decided that they couldn’t be near each other, shouldn’t interact with each other and that seemed to be the last sensible decision Jack made.
 Every part of him desperately tried to create a world where he could unmake that decision.
 Slowly at first but quickly gaining speed.
-One beer with friends was now five, home at ten was now home at one and any opportunity or excuse to sleep in the spare room became the norm.
+One beer with friends was now five, home at ten was now home at one and any opportunity or excuse to sleep in the spare room, became the norm.

 When he was asked, he was fine.
 When he was pushed, he was fine!
-And when confronted by a desperate screaming shadow that resembled a memory, he thought he had once loved, he didn’t even care that he didn’t care.
+And when confronted by a desperate screaming shadow that resembled a memory, that he thought he had once loved, he didn’t even care that he didn’t care.
 It was as if the fire that had erupted in that moment had burnt his nerves and killed his feelings.
-He said what he thought you were supposed to say in the situation, held his crying wife, agreed that something was wrong, agreed to go back to Dr Franklin and find the cause, to get back to where they had been.
+He said what he thought you were supposed to say in that situation, held his crying wife, agreed that something was wrong, agreed to go back to Dr Franklin and fight for their marriage, to get back to where they had been.
 But he felt none of it, it was just what he thought he was supposed to say.

 She told herself that ‘true love would be true; it was good, it was honest, it was love.
 By definition it couldn’t be bad, it couldn’t cause the kind of pain that this was causing and so what was happening couldn’t be love, it was something else.’
 She didn’t believe her own words but she repeated them over and over and over, hoping that if she said them enough it would become true.